-Insufficient, excessive or inappropriate lighting can be a significant risk factor in a range of situations including car parks:
+Insufficient, excessive or inappropriate lighting can be a significant risk factor in a range of situations within car parks:

-- Low light levels may hide wet or contaminated surfaces or changes in floor levels that lead to the UK's most prolific category of serious injury incidents - slips, trips and falls. - Sudden contrasts in lighting can glare, dazzle and momentarily blind drivers and pedestrians causing collisions between moving vehicles and people or with other vehicles and structures. - Flashing lighting can be distracting or alter visual perception affecting judgements and decision making regarding distance and movement that can result in collisions. - Dimly lit or dark areas can encourage criminal activity.
+- Low light levels may hide wet or contaminated surfaces or changes in floor levels which may lead to increased risk of slips, trips and falls - the UK's most prolific category of injury incidente - Sudden contrasts in lighting can glare, dazzle and momentarily blind drivers and pedestrians causing collisions between moving vehicles and people or with other vehicles and structures. - Flashing / strobing lighting can be distracting or alter visual perception affecting judgements and decision making regarding distance and movement that can result in collisions. - Dimly lit or dark areas can encourage criminal activity.